pre-ska/slack-clone/README.md

 Technologies used in this project:

 - React, frontend app
-- Firebase Hosting, Storage, Database
+- Firebase Auth, Hosting, Storage, Database